AlexNexton/MS2-LingLang/README.md

 - [PortEXE ](https://www.youtube.com/watch?v=3uuQ3g92oPQ) This tutorial helped with writing the game and understanding JavaScript a whole lot more.
 - [Web Dev Simplified](https://www.youtube.com/watch?v=28VfzEiJgy4) This tutorial helped with writing the CSS for the card game and opening my eyes to the power of CSS.
 - [Cookie Policy](https://www.cookiepolicygenerator.com/) generated the cookie policy for the site.

-[Back to contents](#contents)
+- [Logo design](https://www.freelogodesign.org/) I used this site to make LingLang's logo [Back to contents](#contents)

 ---